homeymusic/mami.codi.R/README.md

 with each semitone step away from the tonic until we reach the perfect fifth below (P5) and the perfect fourth above (P4).

-That is to say, at the resolution of 11 semitones the tonic pitch is a consonance peak in the center of a dissonance trough.
+That is to say, at the resolution of 11 semitones, the tonic pitch is a consonance peak in the center of a dissonance trough.

-TODO: include plot of the -5:5 at semitone resolution.

 The MaMi.CoDi model predicts consonance peaks in the center of dissonance troughs at both of those scales of resolution.

 #### M3 Major Third

+Plot of M3 with MaMi.CoDi tolerance values varying from 1e-08 to 0.1:
+![M3 with a range of MaMi.CoDi tolerance values.](./man/tolerance_search_plots/M3%20Orders%20of%20Magnitude.png)

 - JT: 5/4
 - ET: 2^(4/12)